jmsgnnr/dappa_roadmap/cyber_page.md

 :mag: **Incident Response**:detective:: Resembles digital detective work in the cybersecurity world.
 As a cyber investigator, you'll respond to security breaches, identify cyber threats, and gather evidence to catch perpetrators.

 :key: **Penetration Testing**:bug:: Like being a digital spy on the right side.
 Authorized to ethically hack into systems and networks to discover vulnerabilities before malicious hackers do.
 Involves thinking like a hacker to help organizations enhance security.

+_Remember, each specialization presents unique challenges and opportunities.
+Exploring these areas allows you to delve deeper